What is Area?

 Area by Coordinates

-If you know the coordinates of each corner point you can use the method explained in Area of Irregular Polygons:
+When we know the coordinates of each corner point we can use the Area of Irregular Polygons method.

-There is an Area of a Polygon by Drawing Tool if you need it.
+There is an Area of a Polygon by Drawing Tool that can help too.